Security stepped up at synagogues after ‘every Jewish person’s worst nightmare’

 A Jewish man, among a group of shocked onlookers at the cordon outside the synagogue, told PA: “It is the holiest day of the year and we get this.
 There is no place for Jews in Britain anymore.
 It’s over.”

-Earlier this year, the Community Security Trust (CST), which monitors antisemitism in the UK, said Jews were facing “more hatred and pressure” than they have for decades after the organisation recorded more than 3,500 incidents in 2024.
+Earlier this year, the CST, which monitors antisemitism in the UK, said Jews were facing “more hatred and pressure” than they have for decades after the organisation recorded more than 3,500 incidents in 2024.

 Reports of antisemitism reached a record high in 2023 at 4,296 – the year that saw the October 7 attack by Hamas on Israel and the subsequent military action in the region that has continued since.